WaltWiz's Dream Disney Resort - Frontierland

 Grizzly Flats

-Recalling the atmosphere of Grizzly Peak at Disney California Adventure and the former Bear/Critter Country at neighboring Disneyland, this woodsy environment brings to mind places like Yellowstone National Park in Wyoming – complete with geysers and springs providing visual interest along both its pathways and a bend of the Rivers of America – and, to a lesser degree, the Pacific Northwest.
+Recalling the atmosphere of Grizzly Peak at Disney California Adventure and the former Bear/Critter Country at neighboring Disneyland, this woodsy environment brings to mind most noticeably Yellowstone National Park in Wyoming, complete with geysers and springs providing visual interest along both its pathways and a bend of the Rivers of America.
 It’s historically the settling place of engineer-explorer duo Dr. Maxwell Letterhorn and Ezekiel Moreland, who journeyed here after the Civil War to help with construction of the First Transcontinental Railroad.

 Right off the bat, our attention remains focused on what lies across the river from the woods – the neighborhood’s “wienie” and this park’s answer to Big Thunder Mountain, Iron Mountain.